-- Credit card payments are (mostly) possible in bigger hotels in town throughout Papua - Always prepare to have cash with you in the local currency. - Not all ATM'S accept foreign debit bank cards.
+Credit card payments are (mostly) possible in bigger hotels in town throughout Papua and in resorts in Raja Ampat

+- Always prepare to have cash with you in the local currency. - Not all ATM'S accept foreign debit bank cards.
 We recommend BNI-Bank or BCA-Bank because they accept most international cards.
-These are available in the bigger cities like; Wamena, Jayapura, Sorong, Manokwari, Merauke and Sentani. - It is not possible to exchange your foreign currency in Papua, unless you go to an official bank.
+These are only available in the bigger cities like; Wamena, Jayapura, Sorong, Manokwari, Merauke and Sentani. - It is not possible to exchange your foreign currency in Papua, unless you go to an official bank.
 However, the exchange rate will be very poor so we recommend to withdraw cash from the ATM machines instead. - When using some ATM machines, your bank card might come out in the end of the transaction.
-So do not forget to take your card! - The maximum amount of money you are able to withdraw is between Rp 1.000.000 and
+So do not forget to take your card! - The maximum amount of money you are able to withdraw is between Rp 1.000.000 and Rp 2.000.000 depending on the machine.
+However, you can get more money out by making multiple transactions. - In addition, sometimes people struggle to give you change-when you pay with a 50.000 note or bigger.
+Please try to get smaller notes when paying e.g. in supermarkets/hotels. - Many areas in Papua are designated as conservation zones, such as national parks and marine sanctuaries.
+These areas often require an entry fee to support conservation efforts. - Before your trip, carefully review the "inclusions" and "exclusions" section of your travel package.
+This will help you determine if conservation or marine park fees are already included in the cost.
+If not, be prepared to pay these fees directly at the entrance to the designated areas.